diantonioandrea/openBriefcase/README.md

 * windows
 * linux
-* darwin
+* darwin (macOS)

 based on the platform on which **openBriefcase** will be compiled.
-This will also produce a release package.
+This will also produce a release package under ./release/openBriefcase-PLATFORM.zip.
 Note that the Makefile for the Windows version is written for [NMAKE](https://learn.microsoft.com/en-gb/cpp/build/reference/nmake-reference?view=msvc-170).
 **openBriefcase** can be then installed by: